FileMeta/filemeta.github.io/MetaTag.md

 ## Design Goals and Discussion

-In creating the MetaTag Specification I ([Brandt Redd](https://brandtredd.org)) started with the following goals:
+In creating the MetaTag Specification I, ([Brandt Redd](https://brandtredd.org)), started with the following goals:

 * The syntax should be sufficiently simple and intuitive that someone can compose valid metadata simply by viewing examples.
 * The metadata should be both human-readable and machine-readable.